Dallas – Plumbing Professionals • Repair Services

 If you have a water leak at the sight of a sink or appliance, you can also turn off the water supply by closing the valves at the site in question.
 This will allow water to reach other areas of your house, though if there are issues associated with the hoses or lines that carry water to an appliance, you may want to turn of the main water supply in any case.

 If you have concerns regarding your gas or water lines, we can help – give our certified, bonded and insured plumbers a call at (214) 363-4477.
 We can evaluate your situation and determine if repairs need to be made and how you can avoid problems in the future.
-Contact Public Service Plumbers today to find out more about how we can help you.
+Contact Public Service Plumbers and AC today to find out more about how we can help you.